magpylib/magpylib/docs/_pages/user_guide/guide_start_02_fundamentals.md

 ```
 <img src="../../_static/images/getting_started_complex_shapes.png" width=50% align="center">

 There are several other possibilities to create complex magnet shapes.
-Some can be found in the [gallery](gallery-complex-magnet-shapes).
+Some can be found in the [examples](examples-complex-magnet-shapes).

 ### Graphic Styles